 Saudi Arabia reported more Iranian attacks on Wednesday, as the foreign minister hosted his counterparts from about a dozen Arab and Islamic countries for talks on the fallout from the Middle East war.

-Several strong blasts were heard in the Saudi capital on Wednesday, according to AFP journalists, while the defence ministry said it had intercepted ballistic missiles.
+Several strong blasts were heard in the Saudi capital on Wednesday, according to AFP journalists, while the defense ministry said it had intercepted ballistic missiles.

 "The targeting of Riyadh while a number of diplomats are meeting...
 I think that's the clearest signal of how Iran feels about diplomacy," Prince Faisal said.

-"It doesn't believe in talking to its neighbours."
+"It doesn't believe in talking to its neighbors."

 The Saudi foreign minister condemned the repeated "targeting of civilian sites" across the Gulf, dismissing Iran's justification that it was targeting US interests in the region as "weak".